commanderk33n/SSE-XSRF-DEMO/readme.txt

  # authenticate the user.
 We can achive authentication by sending a token along
  # with the request.
 In order for the token to be secret, it should be randomized
  # when user logs into the system and send with it in every message.

  # By dynamically randomization of the token, we can also avoid the brute force
  # attack on the token.
 It is also advisable to give the token an expiration time.
  # We can also encrypt the token before sending request in order to protect the
  # token from being sniffed by attacker.

  # Another trick that can limit attacker’s probability of being successful,
  # is to ask for CAPTCHA or to ask for user to re-log in before a important action.
  # It is a little bit annoying when we have to log in for every 20 minutes but it is
  # worth considering when you are managing a banking system or action such as changing
  # password.

  # Example:

  # create random token:
   $_SESSION['csrf_token'] = randomize_token();
   function randomize_token() {
   //Create token here
   }

  # insert hidden field in form:
 echo "<input type="hidden" name="csrf" value="<?php echo $_SESSION['csrf_token']; ?>">"

-### EXERCISE:
+### EXERCISE (see logout.php):
 ### How to secure the logout function?
 #################################################################################